eficode-academy/kubernetes-katas/persistent-storage.md

 ### Overview

-- Observe that the state of the postgres database is not persisted between pod lifecycles
+- Observe that the state of the PostgreSQL database is not persisted between pod lifecycles
 - Inspect the Available StorageClasses (sc) of the cluster
-- Create a PersistentVolume (pv) using dynamic volume provisioning
+- Create a PersistentVolume (PV) using dynamic volume provisioning
-- Consume the PersistentVolume using a PersistentVolumeClaim (pvc) and mounting the volume to a pod
+- Consume the PersistentVolume using a PersistentVolumeClaim (PVC) and mount the volume to a pod
-- Delete pod with volume attached and observe that state is persisted when a new pod is created
+- Delete the pod with the volume attached and observe that the state is persisted when a new pod is created

-### Step by step instructions
+### Step-by-step instructions

 <details>
 <summary>
 Step by step:
 </summary>

-### Observe that the state of the postgres database is not persisted between pod lifecycles
+### Observe that the state of the PostgreSQL database is not persisted between pod lifecycles

 Deploy the manifests located in `persistent-storage/start`